hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Based on this analysis it can be seen that:

-* Using just mutual TLS can be considered a standalone solution since both end points are authenticated
+* Using just mutual TLS can be considered a standalone solution since both end points are cryptographically authenticated

-* Using Strict TLS and an IP based ACL on the primary also provides authentication of both end points
+* Using secondary side Strict TLS with a primary side IP ACL and TSIG/SIG(0) combination provides sufficient protection to be acceptable.

-* Additional use of TSIG (or equally SIG(0)) can also provide data origin authentication which might be desirable for deployments that include a proxy between the secondary and primary, but is not part of the XoT requirement because it does nothing to guarantee channel confidentiality or authentication.
+Using just an IP ACL could be susceptible to attacks that can spoof TCP IP addresses, using TSIG/SIG(0) alone could be susceptible to attacks that were able to capture such messages should they be accidentally sent in clear text by any server with the key.

 # Policies for Both AXoT and IXoT